 Innovative greenhouse system like lifePOD, that can be used year-round to “produce local food in quantities to feed many people, especially those in food deserts” are part of real solutions, but just small parts.

 The same applies to future homes that are “self-sufficient in meat, fish, vegetables and fruit”.
 Urban farms won’t feed all the residents of cities.
 Their value lies instead in how they can change us.

 The real issues

 An Uberisation of the food system just makes the controllers of the software capture the majority of the value.
 Software or not, any food system dependent on self-exploitation by its workers is not a good system.

-Poorer countries should figure out how to balance agricultural and non-agricultural labour while moving away from dominant agro-export models that have produced a planet of slums.
+Poorer countries (as well as poor areas of rich countries!) should figure out how to balance agricultural and non-agricultural labour while moving away from dominant agro-export models.
 Models that, besides other issues, make farm landscape fit to the machinery, rather than the opposite.

 In general, there are no serious models for ecologically and humanly sustainable agricultures that rely on technology as a substitute for human attention.

 An unavoidable consequence of such a shift is that the more peripheral countries re-orient their agricultural sectors to domestic feeding, well-being, and social development, the fewer foods will be available in the wealthier countries.

 Increasing the percentage of the population in core states involved in farming follows logically from the above points.
 A corollary would be ensuring that, in this order:

 - such work is made as attractive as possible, inviting people to choose it freely, and